platformsh/platformsh-docs/docs/src/create-apps/runtime-operations.md

 ### Define management commands on your Django project

-On a Django project, you can [define custom `django-admin` commands](https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/), for example to run a one-off management command outside of the Django ORM migration framework.
+On a Django project, you can [define custom `django-admin` commands](https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/), for example to run a one-off management command (`manual migration` in the example above) outside of the Django ORM migration framework.
 To do so, define a runtime operation similar to the following:

 ```yaml {location=".platform.app.yaml"}